 Okay, this may seem overwhelming, and honestly that is normal at first.
 All good things take time to learn.
 But good news: there are some super easy and helpful ways to get you started and on your way to your ideal body.

 Still lost?
 Don’t worry, that is why I am here to help!
 A great starting point would be to try out my NEW Ultimate Guide to Macros eBook.
 All of the questions you have about counting them will be answered in this book.

 I go into more depth on what macros are, why you should be counting them, and starting points to count them for yourself, PLUS case studies to see how women like you count their macros.
-This is a great tool to help you succeed for only $19.99.
 It’s time for you to take control of your life and your appetite.